aquatix/dammit.nl/content/pages/about.md

 <p>Yeah, why?
 Well basically to have some place to write down my frustrations.
 But also for thinking out loud (which I hope will happen more often than me being frustrated), and sharing some <a href="/m">niceties</a> I found on the web with anybody who cares reading this weblog.
 So, since the 20th of December of the year 2003 you can read about me.
 Oh rejoice :)</p>

 <h3>Whoami</h3>
-<p>I'm a (backend) developer with a big media company in the Netherlands.
+<p>I'm a (backend/full stack) developer with a big media company in the Netherlands.
 You can find <a href="http://diginaut.net">more information about me on diginaut.net</a>.</p>

-<p>/me has been a student <a href="http://www.cs.vu.nl/">Computer Science</a> at the <a href="http://www.vu.nl/">Vrije Universiteit</a> in Amsterdam and working with the Royal Dutch Navy, where I did my Master research project too. <a href="http://www.cs.vu.nl/~mbscholt/">My homepage at the VU</a> contains some information about me, but is getting really dated (last update early 2004...). <a href="http://aquariusoft.org/">aquariusoft.org</a> is home to my projects.
-You can also find links to other sites, like <a href="http://aquariusoft.org/photos">my gallery</a> there.</p>
+<p>/me has been a student <a href="http://www.cs.vu.nl/">Computer Science</a> at the <a href="http://www.vu.nl/">Vrije Universiteit</a> in Amsterdam and working with the Royal Dutch Navy, where I did my Master research project too. <a href="http://aquariusoft.org/">aquariusoft.org</a> is home to my projects.
+You can also find links to other sites, like <a href="https://shuttereye.org/">my gallery</a> there.</p>

 <h3>You seem to be a Dutchie.
 Why do you pretend to write English?</h3>
 <p>Mainly because of the exercise I get through it.
 I like reading other weblogs, preferably in a language I understand, which boils down to Dutch and English.
 As most content I consume nowadays is in English, I choose to write in that language too.
 And now I get a reader or three extra ;)</p>